346. Consent and Early Withdrawal or Cessation of Participation

 - re-evaluation of the reasonableness of risks in relationship to expected benefits.

-An investigator may terminate a subject's participation in a research study to
+An investigator may terminate an individual’s participation in a research study to:

-- protect a participant from excessive risk or risk with a demonstrated lack of benefits (e.g., a participant experiences serious side-effects without the anticipated therapeutic effects), or
+- protect a participant from excessive risk or risk with a demonstrated lack of benefits (e.g., a participant experiences serious side-effect without the anticipated therapeutic effects), or

 - maintain the integrity of the data (e.g., a participant is not following study procedures or may be deliberately providing false information).

-Whenever an investigator terminates a subject's participation in research, the investigator must explain to the participant the reasons for the termination and, as appropriate, other treatment options available to the participant.
+Whenever an investigator terminates an individual’s participation in research, the investigator must explain to the participant the reasons for the termination and, as appropriate, other treatment options available to the participant.

-The continuing review form requires PIs to note the number of and summarize the reasons for early withdrawals.
+The continuing review/progress report form requires PIs to note the number of and summarize the reasons for early withdrawals.

 Depending on the screening and enrollment processes, screen failures may or may not comprise a reason for participant withdrawal.
 For example, screen failures may NOT be noted as withdrawals when informed consent for the primary study is obtained after the eligibility screening and only from individuals determined to be eligible for the study.

 Regardless of the reasons for the withdrawal, the PI and the IRB must consider the following:

 - retention and use of the data already collected about a discontinued participant; and